fusion5/x86-64-linux-cpu-trap-flag/README.md

 functions for signals to catch SIGTRAP (see `man sigaction` for more information).
 The operating system manages the handlers for multiple processes.
 Hence, we need to interact with Linux in order to handle TRAP signals within the current process.
-This is achieved by means of the `sigaction` system call:
+This is achieved by means of the `sigaction` system call [3]:

 ```
 #include <signal.h>